LucasMeldrum/CART470_CapstoneProject/DesignProcessJournal/CapstoneProjectProposal.md

 # Capstone Project Proposal

 ### Description
- Create a mobile application that can track and share screen time data across different users with the idea of gamification and a fun/interactive UI.
-The goal is to allow users a tool to better moniter their screen usage.
-The added feature of making screentimes sharable between friends was inspired by our weekly screen time challenges where the person with the higher screen time loses the challenge.
-In all of our attempts to lower our screentime this has been the only effective process.
+ Gen Z is seeing an unprecedented new addiction: screen time.
+With young people, including ourselves, spending anywhere from 3-7 hours per day on their phones, many different apps and self-improvement mantras have been trying to help.
+I, personally, have tried many different routes to decreasing my screen time, but have only found one that actually works: accountability.
+For our capstone, we are attempting to create a mobile application that can track and share screen time data across different users with the idea of gamification and a fun/interactive UI.
+The goal is to allow users a tool to better monitor their own and their friends' screen times to add accountability to addiction.
+ ## Designing for the Socialization of Self-Improvement
+ Beyond this being just a screen time tracker, we are  planning on making your score shareable between friends.
+For a few months, our team has been taking part in a weekly screen time challenge where the person with the highest screen time each week loses the challenge.
+In all of our attempts to lower our screentime, this has been the only effective process.
+Our main design goal for this project is to create a virtual space where sociability and accountability build awareness of patterns.
+ ## Aspects of Design
+ We will do more brainstorming and feasibility narrowing but roughly our app wil include:
+ 1. Front page interface describing screen time usage for the week and average weekly use (like on IOS devices)
+ 2. Social page to see who in group is 'wi

 ### Timeline
   **Goals:**
   <br>
-    Help people keep off their phone by comparing their screen time with others.
+    Help people keep off their phones by comparing their screen time with others.
 We must research the best methods to achieve this through functional UI, databases to store information, displaying screen time through API calls and testing with real users using prototypes.

   September:
   <br>